How To Install A Fixed 12V Solar Panel For Your Dual Battery System

 The other advantage to having an Anderson plug is that we can use the solar panel off the Wedgetail Camper if we need to top up our second battery.
 And now we have a REDARC solar blanket, so we can connect that as well.

 Now the REDARC Manager30 has a built-in solar regulator.
 So I disconnected all cabling and removed the regulator.
 Then I used 8AWG twin cable to connect directly into the solar panel’s terminal box.
+(For detailed information on sizing automotive wiring plus a Cable Size Calculator, go here).

 Whenever you run cables, it’s worth protecting them from rubbing.
 The last thing you want is a cable’s insulation rubbing through and shorting out on the truck body.
 So we covered the cables with heat shrink, then cable tied them to the underside of the solar panel.